 The escapism of sailing thrillers can be a real draw, especially over the holiday period.
-Julia Jones reviews three of…
+Julia Jones reviews some of…

 The author makes good use of editorial messages in the city newspaper to illustrate the creeping evil that will lead to previously unimaginable crimes against the Jewish population and the betrayal of individual ties of trust and affection.

 The blend of fact and fiction is well managed with all the characters feeling credible whether they are ‘real’ like Admiral Canaris, head of the Abwehr, or ‘imagined’ such as the central character General Erich Kastner (whose name, I am guessing, is borrowed from the author of the children’s classic Emil and the Detectives.)

 Kastner is a good man unable to escape involvement in progressively terrible events.

 He and his family also love sailing and it’s fortunate for him that he’s able to get out on the water occasionally in one of those slim and beautiful racing yachts that adorned the pre-war Baltic.

 The Gathering Storm is a big book in all senses: 746 pages of conspicuously small print covering a relatively small number of characters developing gradually over a number of years.